February 8–June 22, 2025

 A significant number of the works are drawn from the MFA’s collection, including a number of early self-portraits and depictions of Martin Luther King Jr. The centerpiece of the Boston presentation of “Witnessing Humanity: The Art of John Wilson” is a reduced-scale bronze maquette for Eternal Presence, the monumental sculpture installed in 1987 on the grounds of the National Center of Afro-American Artists (NCAAA) in Roxbury.
 Fondly called the “Big Head” by many local residents, the colossal sculpture was described by Wilson as “an image of universal dignity.”

-A resident of Brookline for decades, Wilson had an influence and impact on artists and community across Boston that remains deep today.
+A resident of Brookline for decades, Wilson had an influence and impact on artists and community across Boston that remain deep today.
 These ties are explored further through community involvement in the exhibition planning process, the accompanying publication, and public programs that take place during the run of the exhibition.

 • Lois B. and Michael K. Torf Gallery (Gallery 184)